Hotel Legionella Control Water Softener Sizing Calculator & Guide

 Do you have a defensible Water Management Plan in place?
 Every effective water management program has a goal to reduce or eliminate hazards such as stagnant water and dead legs whether in industrial water softeners or other plumbing and equipment.
 Industrial water softeners are one of those hazards as they almost always have at least one or more tanks and connected piping sitting stagnant.
 Our Hotel Legionella Control Softener System takes care of these hazards.
 To size one of these systems, input gallons per day (GPD), hardness (grains) and peak flow.

 The results are only guides.
-For detailed Hotel specific Legionella Control Water Softener sizing or consulting on water management plans and other chemical and non chemical options for eliminating Legionella, please email or call us at 888-56-WATER (569-2837).
+For detailed Hotel specific Legionella Control Water Softener sizing or consulting on water management plans and other chemical and non chemical options for eliminating Legionella, please email or call us at 888-416-8626.
 Contact us now, and we’ll design a softener system as well as other water treatment components and measures to help keep Legionella out of your hotel.

 We also offer training, engineering, consultation, preventative maintenance, equipment rental, financing and build, own, operate options.
 If you would like information on how these services can help you reduce Legionella risk in your hotel or hospitality organization, please call us now.